Flat Head Syndrome

 A simple definition of flat head syndrome is that your baby has a head shape deformity, either to the back or side of the head.
 At about eight weeks of age, you’ll notice that your baby’s head seems slightly wide, or that an ear is pushed forward on one side, or that the brow is more prominent.

-There are many different words used to describe the different types of head shape that can be presented in clinic.
+There are many different words used to describe the different types of head shape that can be presented in clinics.

 · Plagiocephaly (play-gee-oh-kef-alley).
 This is the most common type of flat head syndrome and it describes an asymmetric flattening to the side of the head.